 But sometimes there comes a bottle that just looks so magnificent that you can’t help but splash a bit of cash on it.
-This is especially important when you consider just how stunning they’ll make your Whisky cabinet look.
+This is especially important when you consider just how impressive they’ll make your Whisky cabinet look.

 We’ve gathered some bottles that will definitely spruce up your Whisky cabinet, and the liquid inside certainly won’t disappoint either.

-This is part of a series of four bottlings named after Norse gods, any of which would look awesome in your cabinet.
-The Odin expression however, is made with a black frame that is pretty badass.
+This is part of a series of four bottlings named after Norse gods.
+Any of these would look awesome in your cabinet.
+The Odin expression is made with a black frame that is pretty badass.
 What more do you need in your Whisky cabinet than a shrine to the god of war?

 The Macallan is definitely the Ferrari of the Whisky world, and their Lalique releases only serve to prove this.
 There are six different decanters to choose from, each made by the French luxury crystal makers Lalique.
 And considering this is The Macallan, the stuff inside will definitely not disappoint.
-Each expression has an impressive age statement, ranging from 50 to 65 years old, and the bottles they are held in only serve to reflect the luxury of the liquid.
+Each expression has an impressive age statement, ranging from 50 to 65 years old.
+The bottles they are held in only serve to reflect the luxury of the liquid.

-- Nikka Gold & Gold Samurai
+3. Nikka Gold & Gold Samurai

 The design of Gold & Gold is intricate and wonderfully detailed.
 The helmet and suit come apart and are separate from the bottle, so if you really want to you can dress a very small pet in it too.
 As with most Japanese releases, the Whisky itself is pretty damn impressive too, with lots of floral and caramel notes.

 There isn’t much to this decanter, considering it is mostly a giant diamond on stilts but it looks cool as hell and will make your Whisky cabinet look like it’s holding the crown jewels.
 Unfortunately for most of us, it’s worth around £100,000 so owning one is probably out of the question, and even if you could afford one, being that rich probably means you don’t need diamond shaped decanters to show off!

-- Suntory Rolling Stones Anniversary Edition
+5. Suntory Rolling Stones Anniversary Edition

 Who doesn’t want a Whisky bottle in the shape of one of the most iconic symbols of the 20th century in their Whisky cabinet?
 This is a bottle that would look incredible placed anywhere.
 It was originally released to commemorate the 50th anniversary of the Rolling Stones, with only 150 bottles created.